Advanced Platform Technology Center

 About the Program

 The Advanced Platform Technology Summer Internship Program (APT-SIP) is for undergraduate STEM students who have completed at least their sophomore year of college.
-The 10-week program, under the guidance of Dr. Matthew Schiefer, APT-SIP Advisor, is scheduled from June 5, 2017 to August 11, 2017.
-Up to 4 interns will be selected.
-The internship will allow undergraduate STEM students to participate in cutting-edge biomedical research projects under the mentorship of world-class investigators at the Louis Stokes Cleveland VA Medical Center, Case Western Reserve University, and Cleveland Clinic.
+The 10-week program, under the guidance of Dr. Matthew Schiefer, APT-SIP Advisor, is scheduled from June 4, 2018 to August 10, 2018.
+Up to 5 interns will be selected.
+The internship will allow undergraduate STEM students to participate in cutting-edge biomedical research projects under the mentorship of world-class investigators at the Louis Stokes Cleveland VA Medical Center, Case Western Reserve University, Cleveland Clinic and other academic affiliates.

 As part of selection process, applicants will have the opportunity to indicate their preference for the investigator they will work with during the internship.
 Once selected, the investigator and intern will create a specific mini project .This mini project will constitute the core experience for the internship.
 In addition, students will receive mentoring, participate in group meetings, attend planned lectures and laboratory visits, and will present their research findings at the end of the summer internship.Eligibility